mighty-gerbils/gerbil-ethereum/README.md

   for a universal CREATE2 wrapper, making Bitcoin-style MAST a reality across all EVM networks.

 * `json-rpc.ss` offers you a typechecked FFI to all the usual Ethereum JSON RPC APIs.
   Infura API key is needed if one is using Infura end-node url.
 Set your environment variable:
-  "INFURA_API_KEY" "899999990000" or create a file, url_substitutions.json in ~/.config/glow/, with the following content:
-  {"INFURA_API_KEY": "0123456789abcdef0123456789abcdef"}.
-Change the value to your API key.
+  "INFURA_API_KEY" "899999990000".
+Remember to change API key to your own key.

 There are plenty of other support files, and we'll keep working on this library